 Link to submitting success notifications for students NOT on your current roster

-There may be times when a faculty member would like to submit an alert for a special circumstance.
+There may be times when a faculty member would like to submit an alert and direct it to a specific person or department.
 These require a couple of specific options when submitting alerts.

 Success notifications within Beacon include three types: alert, update, or encouragement.